 This guide takes a close look at Destiny 2's graphical settings and the impact they have on the game.
 We'll also give you a good idea of the kind of PC hardware you'll need to run Destiny 2 to your satisfaction.
 If you just want to know what to buy without all the in-depth analysis, you can skip to the Recommendations Section.

 If you already have a PC but want to know what settings to use for best performance, check out the Graphical Settings section.

 Destiny 2 Hardware Requirements and Performance

 Considering how visually impressive the game is, Destiny 2 runs extremely well on a decent modern gaming PC.

-Before we explore how each PC component influences your performance with Destiny 2, let’s take a look at the game’s minimum and recommended specifications, which Bungie released ahead of the beta:
+Before we explore how each PC component influences your performance with Destiny 2, let’s take a look at the game’s minimum and recommended specifications, which Bungie released: